matthias-reis/aithir.de/_content/storylines/the-bond.md

 Marie had reached her goal already.
 Almost nobody would have expected such a good outcome anyway.
 Alpha Centauri became a gold mine and Marie in turn was appointed to CFO.
-ForceForge was given the license for the construction and real estate of the first extrasolar dwellings of mankind.
+ForceForge was given the licenses for the construction work and real estate management of the first extrasolar dwellings of mankind.
 It was the start of an exclusive holiday and migration business, the best time to build hotels on Proxima Centauri 3.

-The Twins project and Marie's involvement were not finished at that time.
+The Twins project and Marie's involvement even continued after she became CFO.
 The company decided to reinvest their profits continuously.
 Every six months, Zodiac was ready with another pair of probes and sent them on their way to the stars in our neighbourhood.
 They visited twenty destinations within five years and almost each of them with at least a small financial success.
 Some companies profited from mining, others started terraforming and creating settlements.
-Dozens of adventurous communities wanted to start a new way of living and be the founders of a society on a new planet.
+Dozens of adventurous communities wanted to start a new way of living and be the founders of a fresh society on a new planet.

-ForgeForce had the technology to build all necessary infrastructure and also made a lot of money with licensing their technology to the new settlements.
+ForgeForce had the knowledge to build all necessary infrastructure and also made a lot of money with licensing their technology to the new settlements.

 In the sixth year, something big happened.
 One of the probes reported the discovery of intelligent life.

 ## Martin

 Mission 23 of the Gemini project targeted the Rana system.
-Rana was about 30 light years away from the sun.
+Rana was a star with about 30 light years of distance from the sun.
 For a long time, it had been considered a rather uninteresting system.
 Some scientists have claimed that there wouldn't be planets at all.
-Mission 18 however brought us closer and the manufactory had produced a large telescope that transmitted footage from its host system, but also from surrounding stars.
-It became clear that Rana showed interesting anomalies.
+Mission 18 however brought us closer and the Gemini probe's manufactory had produced a large telescope that transmitted footage from its host system, but also from surrounding stars.
+It became clear that Rana showed thought-provoking anomalies.

 The Gemini project had already found life on mission 12 and 17.
-It discovered one planet with a funghi like species that rendered pretty much inhabitable and thus useless, but yet interesting for scientists.
+It discovered one planet with a fungi like species that rendered the planet pretty much inhabitable and thus useless, but yet interesting for scientists.
 The other one was a planet with an almost breathable atmosphere and grass-like plants.
-It was the most interesting candidate for a short term terraforming project, that could produce a second Earth within a century.
+It was the most promising candidate for a short term terraforming project, that could produce a second Earth within a century.

 But Rana turned out to be different.
 When the Gemini probe approached the system, the first detailed stereoscopic screenings showed clear signs of life and activity.
-The Gemini headquarters immediately sent orders for visual observation, so the probe started manufacturing a series of drones with hi-resolution optics.
+The Gemini headquarters on Earth immediately sent orders for visual observation, so the probe started manufacturing a series of planetary micro drones with hi-resolution optics.

 One month into the project, the drones produced footage of the planet's surface.
 There were settlements and humanoid lifeforms.
 The next step was immediately clear to everyone at the Gemini headquarters.
-A mission was planned.
+A manned mission was planned.

 The various wharves around Titan and in the Jupiter orbit had a lot of experience in building bespoke space ships in a short amount of time.
 Within one